MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/create-and-deploy-custom-entity-extractors.md

 ## Overview of custom entity extractor types
 <a name="CustomDictionaryTypes"> </a>

-The following table shows what type of custom extraction dictionaries you can create and how the dictionary entries are matched with content in the search index, which dictionary name you should use when you deploy the dictionary and which managed property will contain the extracted entities..
+The following table shows what type of custom extraction dictionaries you can create and how the dictionary entries are matched with content in the search index, which dictionary name you should use when you deploy the dictionary and which managed property will contain the extracted entities.
 ****

 | **Custom entity extractor / custom entity extractor dictionary** |                                       **Description**                                       |                              **Example**                              |                     **Dictionary name to use in Windows PowerShell**                     |                                **Managed property that will contain the extracted entity**                                 |